Wilenty/Notepad3/Readme.md

+#### At the outset:
+according to the new RizoneSoft license: https://github.com/rizonesoft/Notepad3/blob/master/License.txt

+which includes the GPL license: https://en.wikipedia.org/wiki/GNU_General_Public_License#Terms_and_conditions

+Quote:
+"**The terms and conditions of the GPL must be made available to anybody receiving a copy of the work that has a GPL applied to it ("the licensee").
+Any licensee who adheres to the terms and conditions is given permission to modify the work, as well as to copy and redistribute the work or any derivative version.
+The licensee is allowed to charge a fee for this service or do this free of charge.
+This latter point distinguishes the GPL from software licenses that prohibit commercial redistribution.
+The FSF argues that free software should not place restrictions on commercial use,[48] and the GPL explicitly states that GPL works may be sold at any price.**"

+Especially that part (quote): "**The FSF argues that free software should not place restrictions on commercial use,[48] and the GPL explicitly states that GPL works may be sold at any price.**"

+I am not selling above mentioned software, I just made a better installer for three separate original installers (AiO), because they don't want to do it.

+---

 ### I do not agree to use any part of my work/code in all others "rizonesoft Notepad3" without mention about my  contribution.

 Because, without any word they removed my "Additional Notepad3Portable.cmd Launcher": https://github.com/rizonesoft/Notepad3/commit/a3eb9f1a06e459e3739d1b48e270342c1707332c?diff=split